rahulmore01/nextjs-clerk-starter/README.md

 step 4- Check role based auth implementation - file --> app/cms/layout (every children inside layout will come under admin protection.)

-step 5- visit localhost:3000/cms/profile.If you are admin you will see something like this -->
+step 5- visit "localhost:3000/cms/profile" (profile is protected under layout with org:admin role).If you are admin you will see something like this -->

 <img width="789" alt="image" src="https://github.com/user-attachments/assets/130ab379-90c7-4033-a3b2-f8b34258adc2">